-- Renesource Capital (Latvia)— ECN/STP broker, regulated by Latvia Financial and Capital Markets Commission (FCMC) / Website (in the course of our Renesource Capital review, we just confirmed that all customers planning to deposit more than 3’000 EUR to trading account per month, they need to physically visit their office to go through KYC as a regulatory requirement.
+- Renesource Capital (Latvia)— ECN/STP broker, regulated by Latvia Financial and Capital Markets Commission (FCMC) / Website (in the course of our Renesource Capital review, Renesource Capital told us that all customers planning to deposit more than 3’000 EUR to the trading account per month, they need to physically visit their office to go through KYC as a regulatory requirement.
 So, unless you are able to visit Latvia, don’t deposit over 3,000 EUR / month or don’t open an account.)

 Africa / Middle East / Persian Gulf